 Racism and racial bias aren’t easy topics to discuss with teenagers.
-But it’s important for parents to learn how to talk about race, because teens often have questions about racism.
-And that’s especially true right now, as Black Lives Matter becomes increasingly understood and supported and our country moves toward greater equity and inclusion.
+But it’s important for parents to learn how to talk about race, because teens often have questions about racism and how it impacts us as individuals and as a society.
+That may be especially true for many teens right now, following Derek Chauvin’s conviction for the murder of George Floyd and the recent increase in attacks on Asian-Americans across the US during the COVID pandemic.

 Why We All Have to Talk About Race